dips-21/my_practice/SELENIUM Interview.md

     @Ignore: Instructs TestNG to skip the execution of a test method.
     @Factory: Helps in the dynamic execution of test cases, allowing parameters to be passed to the entire test class at runtime.
     @BeforeGroups and @AfterGroups: Run methods before and after specific groups of tests, respectively.

+91) How to read JS variable in selenium WD ?
+    JavascriptExecutor jse = (JavascriptExecutor) driver;
+-> String title = (String)jse.executeScript ("return document.title;");

+92) What is JS executor and in which case js will help in selenium automation?
+-> JS is a predefined interface in selenium WebDriver API. using JS we can run JScript code in selenium.
+ We generally use JS executor in selenium WD,- When the normal click is not working
+                                               Selenium WD dont have the capability to scroll the page.

+93) How to handle AJax calls in selenium?
+->web pages make ajax calls ,to retrieve small amount of data from server without the need for reloading a page.
+It handle ajax call by waiting mechanism, implicit, explicit,fluent

+94) Page Object Mode (POM)?
+-> It is a design pattern and According to the page object model Each  page in the application is required to have its own corresponding  Java class in the project framework.
+Web UI elements on a page , will be stored as objects in the corresponding java classes in the framework

+95) Desired Capabilities?
+-> it is predefined class in selenium WD.
+We use desired capabilities when we are running our tests on a remote node machine or remote cloud machine .
+Using desired capabilities we can specify in which browser and OS the tests  should run , when the tests are running on the remote node machine or cloud machine.

+96) CI?
+RC?

+DB connection -> driverMAnager.getconnection(url,username, password)